"The oldest and strongest emotion of mankind is fear, and the oldest and strongest kind of fear is fear of the unknown."-H. P. Lovecraft

-He reached the entrance door, where he was met by the undertaker Jeremiah Baines, who was smiling with his fiendish smirk, as Samuel stared into his reddish eyes of terror.
+He had reached the entrance door, where he was met by the undertaker Jeremiah Baines, who was smiling with his fiendish smirk, as Samuel stared into his reddish eyes of terror.

 "I see you have returned Samuel!"

+He was dressed in all black, from his distinctive suit, trousers, shoes and top hat.
 He had an urn in his hand of the cremated souls of the charnel house of doom that was in the back.

 "What have you done to Lizzy?
 Why did you kill her?
 Did you kill the others too?
 Why?"

 "Oh my boy, you will soon understand everything that is happening in this town."

 "Understand what?
 What do you mean?"
 Samuel had inquired.